nozsavsev/backy/Readme.md

 src/server/ contains the server code.
 All the controllers, services, repositories and main.ts are here.
-This is an example of how to use the infrastructure code. it's dirty but working
+This is an example of how to use the infrastructure code.
+It's dirty but working

-In Postman or Insomnia you can make a login request: post to `localhost:3000/api/AdminUsers/AddPermissionToUser` with body:
+In Postman or Insomnia, you can make a login request: post to `localhost:3000/api/AdminUsers/AddPermissionToUser` with body:
 ```